 Both, Keto diet and intermittent fasting are known to have brain-boosting benefits.

-While keto fuel your brain with all the necessary fats, fasting helps in providing mental clarity by producing more BDNF.
+While keto fuels your brain with all the necessary fats, fasting helps in providing mental clarity by producing more BDNF.

 BDNF (Brain-derived neurotrophic factor) is a protein helping to support the survival of existing neurons, and encourage the growth and differentiation of new neurons and synapses.
 In the brain, it is active in the hippocampus, cortex, and basal forebrain— these are the areas vital to learning, memory, and higher thinking